jeremychone/rust-devai/README.md

 let content = text::ensure_single_ending_newline(content)
 // more processing....

-// item.path is the same as data.file.path, so, can use either file::save(item.path, content )
+// input.path is the same as data.file.path, so, can use either file::save(input.path, content )

 ```